Kraigie/nostrum/docs/static/Intro.md

 The following fields are also supported:

+ - `self_bot` - Runs the bot as a self bot.
+If you don't know what this is, then don't set it, or set it to `false`.
+Defaults to `false`.
- - `dev` - This is added to enable Nostrum to be run completely stand alone for development purposes.
-Defaults to false. `true` will cause Nostrum to spawn its own event consumers.
+ - `dev` - This is added to enable Nostrum to be run completely stand alone for development purposes. `true` will cause Nostrum to spawn its own event consumers.
  If you have the dev flag set to true while running Nostrum alongside your application some of your events will be consumed.
+Defaults to `false`.
  - `log_full_events` - This will log the full payload received over the websocket.
  This is included primarily for debugging and testing purposes.
-Defaults to false.
+Defaults to `false`.

 By default, Nostrum logs a lot of data using `Logger`.
 If you want to ignore Logger debug data, include the following: